spc-group/tiled-server/docs/create.md

 - Referenced files are available to the tiled server when their data is requested by a client of the tiled server.

+If a client requests data that comes from a referenced file and that file is not available at the time of the request, the tiled server will return a *500 Internal Server Error* to the client.
+For security reasons, a more detailed answer is not provided to the tiled client.
+The tiled server console will usually provide the detail that the file could not be found.

 #### local data files

 *If* you want tiled to serve data files, the config file becomes longer.
 The